business owner. Foster mom. Renter. Nonprofit founder. Decades in the district.

 Public Safety for All

-Public safety is not about political sides—it’s personal.
-As a mother whose son has struggled with the law, and as a coach who’s spent the last eight years working inside prisons, I’ve seen up close how safety, justice, and prevention aren’t just buzzwords—they shape real lives, families, and neighborhoods.
+Public safety is not about political sides, it’s personal.
+As a mother whose son has struggled with the law, and as a coach who’s spent the last nine years working inside prisons, I’ve seen up close how safety, justice, and prevention aren’t just buzzwords, they shape real lives, families, and neighborhoods.

 Public concern in Los Angeles is still high, even as some statistics improve.
 We know that feeling safe goes deeper than numbers; it’s about restoring hope, holding systems accountable, and making sure every neighbor is supported in moments of crisis and in the journey to rebuild.